 Security and IP Protection

 A dedicated team gives you better control over security and protecting intellectual property.
 Since the team focuses only on your project, it reduces security risks and keeps your data private.
+Security for dedicated teams is generally higher due to better control over the processes and direct management.

 An extended team needs careful planning for security and intellectual property protection.
 Because this extended IT team works more flexibly, businesses must set clear security rules and make sure they follow data privacy laws.